magentabusiness/magentabusiness.github.io/docs/user-guide/ui/devices.md

 add-device:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-1-ce.png
-        title: 'Login to your ThingsBoard instance and navigate to the "Entities" section.
+        title: 'Login to your IoT Hub instance and navigate to the "Entities" section.
 Then go to the "Devices" page;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-2-ce.png
         title: 'Click on the "+" icon in the top right corner of the table and then select "Add new device";'